 Under the Marine (Scotland) Act 2010 it is an offence to intentionally, or recklessly harass a seal at a designated haul out site.
-Marine Scotland has produced guidance which includes examples of actions that might constitute harassment and information on behaving responsibly around seal haul outs.
+The Marine Directorate has produced guidance which includes examples of actions that might constitute harassment and information on behaving responsibly around seal haul outs.

 Karen Hall, NatureScot Marine Ecology Advisor comments:

 “We all love to watch wildlife, but we also need to protect it.
 We’re asking people to stay well clear of the seal haul out sites.
-At this time of year, harbour seals are just finishing their moult and grey seals will shortly begin pupping, so it’s a sensitive time for both species.
+At this time of year, grey seals are starting to pup, so it’s a sensitive time for this species.
 Watching from a distance minimises disturbance and can give great views of natural behaviour.”